 Of course, it is not enough to just invest in the development of our human capital.
 It is important that we retain our talent.
 That is why we employ a total rewards strategy aimed at engaging with and retaining our employees.
 We accomplish this by offering a suite of competitive pay, benefit, and work-life solutions designed to support employees and the changing needs of their families throughout their tenure with our Company and into retirement.
 The strength of our Company is defined by our employees, and we continue to look for strategic and innovative ways in which to grow our human capital so that we can quickly react to an ever-changing environment.

-Our wood products team members are 84% of employees, with 53% in northern facility locations (Idaho, Minnesota, and Michigan) and 47% in southern facility locations (Arkansas).
-Timberlands and real estate employees accounted for 6% of employees, with Spokane Corporate Office and other office locations constituting the remaining 10%.
+Our wood products team members are 83% of employees.
+Timberlands and real estate employees accounted for 6% of employees, with Spokane Corporate Office and other office locations constituting the remaining 11%.

 Our locations are often rural or smaller communities and attracting talent can be challenging.
 The competition for skilled labor has never been as great as it is today as companies throughout our operating regions compete for a smaller pool of qualified candidates.
 As a result, we work hard to create a strong culture at each wood products facility, paying particular attention to team member engagement and development.
 Our ability to grow, develop, and retain high-performing team members is critical to our success and in-turn supports the vitality of the communities in which we operate.